atomist-skills/container-run-skill/docs/CONTRACT.md

 ## Caching

 This skill will automatically cache and restore files that match the provided glob patterns in the _File cache_ configuration parameter.
-The patterns will be resolved against the `/atm/home` directory.
-For each skill execution the cache is going to get restored if it was previously stored.
+The patterns will be resolved relative to the `/atm/home` directory.
+For each skill execution the cache will be restored if it was previously stored.

 ## Secrets